Boobae-Vivian/EXPLORATORY-DATA-ANALYSIS-on-RETAIL-SALES-DATA/README.md

 5. Customer & Product Analysis
 6. Correlation & Insights Extraction

-By completing this project, I demonstrated proficiency in data analysis, visualization, and business insights generation, which are valuable skills for a Data Analyst role.

 ## STAGES TO NAVIGATE IN THE EXPLORATORY DATA ANALYSIS PROJECT on RETAIL SALES DATA